Home Cocktails Ordinary Drink Port Wine Flip

 Port Wine Flip Variations

-Chocolate Port Flip This variation adds a touch of chocolate liqueur for a richer flavor profile.
-Swap: 1/2 oz chocolate liqueur instead of 1/2 oz of port
+Chocolate Port Wine Flip This variation adds chocolate syrup for a richer, dessert-like flavor.
+Swap: Add 1/2 oz chocolate syrup

 Pairs Well With